Chart Color Schemes

 Population growth drivers in Bayonet Head - Lower King are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Bayonet Head - Lower King's population is around 5,887 as of November 2025.
-This reflects a 13.0% increase from the 2021 Census figure of 5,211 people.
-The change is inferred from an estimated resident population of 5,607 in June 2024 and an additional 166 validated new addresses since the Census date.
-This results in a density ratio of 236 persons per square kilometer.
-Bayonet Head - Lower King's growth exceeded both its SA3 area (7.9%) and the national average, marking it as a regional growth leader.
+Bayonet Head - Lower King's population was around 5,887 as of November 2025.
+This showed an increase of 676 people since the 2021 Census, which reported a population of 5,211 people.
+The change was inferred from the estimated resident population of 5,607 in June 2024 and an additional 166 validated new addresses since the Census date.
+This resulted in a density ratio of 236 persons per square kilometer.
+Bayonet Head - Lower King's growth rate of 13.0% since the 2021 census was higher than the SA3 area's 7.9% and the national average, indicating it as a growth leader in the region.
 Interstate migration contributed approximately 51.6% of overall population gains during recent periods.

 Frequently Asked Questions - Population